 Vertical search engine optimization is the practice of optimizing your products and services for niche search engines, rather than Google.
 There are hundreds of thousands of “vertical search engines” on the Internet.
-Everything from Yelp, which indexes restaurants, dentists, auto mechanics, and any other brick-and-mortar business to eBay has a vertical search engine component.
+Some vertical search engine examples include Yelp, which indexes restaurants, dentists, auto mechanics, and any other brick-and-mortar business, and eBay; both have a vertical search engine component.

 For every industry, there are likely dozens of vertical search engines that you could be listed on.
 If you sell products at retail, there are Amazon, eBay, NexTag, and PriceGrabber; real estate companies have Craigslist, Trulia, and Zillow; restaurants have Yelp and OpenTable; legal firms have FindLaw and LexisNexis; doctors have WebMD; hotels and lodging have Hotels.com and Expedia; and just about everyone with a brick-and-mortar storefront has MapQuest.